The Importance of a Total Value Perspective

 In seeking to identify how to optimise the value flow across an enterprise it is essential to view the whole system.
 We can consider this at four key levels – customer, business unit, portfolio and stakeholder.

 1. Customer level:

 All value ultimately comes from the customer.
-This fundamental principle, at the centre of CVA’s approach since it was founded nearly 25 years ago, is often neglected by organisations and analysts.
+This fundamental principle, at the centre of CVA’s approach since it's foundation, is often neglected by organisations and analysts.
 The focus on shareholder value looks at a result, not a determinant.
 Assessing the value delivered to customers and inherent in the customer base is complex.
 In-depth analysis and understanding are needed, and broader economic and societal issues related to marketing strategy need to be understood and taken into account.

 2. Business unit level:

 Business units should produce the value identified for customers whilst minimising required resources and focusing on continuous productivity improvement.
 This is an area where a great deal of value can be wasted - for instance through poor business unit design (usually over-bundling of activities), use of excessive resources, undertaking activities that do not provide value to customers, a focus which is inward rather than on what customers value, and mispricing.
 This level also covers internal service units which provide support to business units, another area where, usually for the same reasons, a great deal of value is often wasted.